|Quick Facts: Library Technicians and Assistants|

 |On-the-job Training||See How to Become One|

 Library technicians and assistants help librarians with all aspects of running a library.
 They assist patrons, organize library materials and information, and perform clerical and administrative tasks.

 Library technicians and assistants work in public, school, company, and university libraries.
 Many work part time.

 Most library technicians need a postsecondary certificate or an associate’s degree.
-Clerical library assistants usually learn through short-term on-the-job training.
+Library assistants typically need a high school degree and usually learn through short-term on-the-job training.

-Employment of library technicians and assistants is projected to grow 12 percent from 2012 to 2022, about as fast as the average for all occupations.
-Libraries will use these workers to take over some of the duties of librarians, whose hourly wages are usually higher.
+Employment of library technicians and assistants is projected to grow 5 percent from 2014 to 2024 about as fast as the average for all occupations.
+Libraries will hire these workers to take over some of the duties of librarians, whose hourly wages are usually higher.

 Compare the job duties, education, job growth, and pay of library technicians and assistants with similar occupations.